-Do we even have official beginnings and endings to relationships anymore, or do people just drift away and up in new ones altogether?
+Do we even have official beginnings and endings to relationships anymore, or do people just drift away and end up in new ones altogether?

-Once upon a time, and when I still had a functioning, loving heart, I asked a girl I had been seeing to be my girlfriend.
+Once upon a time, and when I still had a functioning, loving heart, I asked a girl I’d been seeing to be my girlfriend.
 It was a proposal of sorts and being a typical African (Luo alert!), I was armed with a gift.
 A beautiful silver chain which the Indian attendant at the store had insisted, was “pure silver, 925g grade, my friend.”
 The description made as much sense to me as Quantum physics, but it sounded complex, confusing and expensive.
 Like I’d gone to the ends of the world to procure it.
 Perfect, I thought.

-Prakesh, as his name tag read, swiftly suggested that, since it was a gift, I should also include a pendant.
+Prakesh, as his name tag read, also suggested that, since it was a gift, I should also include a pendant.
 Being a salesman myself, I, of course, saw the attempt to up-sell me from a kilometer away.
 I politely declined.
 The purchase set me back around 2,400 bob, which was quite a fortune at the time, considering I was skint and in between jobs.

 I looked into her cat-eyes later in the day and popped the question.
 She stirred.

 “What do you mean,” she managed, sitting up to look me in the eyes.

 “I am asking you to officially be my girlfriend,” I said, searching her eyes for effect.

 “Oh, really?” she said, her eyes brightening up as if I had just announced that I was the lucky winner of two tickets to the moon and that I would be taking her with me.

 There was a dramatic pause and she began side-eying me as if she was waiting for the punchline, or some kind of joke and she’d effectively resigned to the prank.
 But then she suddenly realized I was not joking.
 She sprung from her seat, grabbed me and nearly squeezed the air out of me with an injury-inducing embrace.